 The modules listed below are those related specifically to the LLM in International Financial Law pathway.
 The general Master of Laws entry lists all available LLM modules.

 In the first and second semester you study your selection of taught modules (half and full).
-These are in most cases assessed in the third semester (May/June) by written examination, or in some cases the submission of an assessed essay.
+These are in most cases assessed in the third semester (May/June) by written examination, or in some cases by the submission of an assessed essay.
 Please see further details for each individual module in the module list below.

 Mixture of two-hour lectures and seminars.